vincentarelbundock/rjournal_website_quarto/README.md

 One downside is that the styling of articles rendered a long time ago may not match the latest website theme.
 In my view, this is a small price to pay for stability and long term maintainability.

-# Problem: No search functionality

-The current website has no search functionality, making it difficult to find articles on specific topics.

-### Proposed solution

-Quarto has built-in support.

 # Problem: Acceptable submission formats

 Authors want to submit articles in a variety of formats.